 GTX 1660 vs 1660 Super: Conclusion

 Overall, then, both cards offer pretty much identical performance across the board.
 Both excel at playing games on High quality settings at 1080p, and both are best at handling a mix of Medium to High graphics settings at 1440p.
 The Super may be able to deliver mildly higher average frame rates overall, but the gains you do get from that card simply aren’t enough to push you over into the next quality setting up.
-For that, you’re going to need the more expensive GTX 1660 Ti (and I’ll be doing a similar comparison piece between the GTX 1660 Super and GTX 1660 Ti tomorrow).
+For that, you’re going to need the more expensive GTX 1660 Ti, and you can find out more in my Nvidia GTX 1660 Super vs 1660 Ti article.

 As such, I don’t really see any need to opt for the GTX 1660 Super over the GTX 1660 right now, as your minute-to-minute gaming experience doesn’t really change much.
 Instead, I’d wait until Nvidia’s price cut for the GTX 1660 kicks in, and then pick up one on the cheap.